yohasebe/monadic-chat-cli/README.md

 **Main Section**

-<div style="highlight highlight-source-gfm"><pre style="white-space : pre-wrap !important;">
+<div style="highlight highlight-source-gfm"><pre style="white-space : pre-wrap !important;">{{SYSTEM}

-{{SYSTEM}
+All prompts by "user" in the "messages" property are continuous in content.You are an English syntactic/semantic/pragmatic analyzer.
+Analyze the new prompt from the user below and execute a syntactic parsing.
+Give your response in a variation of the penn treebank format, but use brackets [ ] instead of parentheses ( ).
+Also, give your response in a markdown code span.
+The sentence must always be parsed if the user's input sentence is enclosed in double quotes.
+Let the user know if parsing the sentence is difficult or the input must be enclosed in double quotes.

-Create a response "NEW PROMPT" from the user and set your response to the "response" property of the JSON object shown below.
+Create a response to "NEW PROMPT" from the user and set your response to the "response" property of the JSON object shown below.
 The preceding conversation is stored in "PAST MESSAGES".

-</pre></div>
+In "PAST MESSAGES", "assistant" refers to you.</pre></div>

-The text here is the same as the text in the template for the `normal` mode in an instruction message by the `system`.
-Monadic Chat automatically replaces `{{SYSTEM}}` with the `system`'s instruction text when sending templates through the API.
-Note that it additionally contains an instruction that the response from GPT should be presented in the form of a JSON object, as shown in one of the following sections.
+Some of the text here is the same as the text of the directive message by `system` in the template in `normal` mode; Monadic Chat automatically replaces `{{SYSTEM}}} with the `system` directive text when the template is sent via API.
+However, the above text also includes a few additional paragpraphs, including the one instructing the response from GPT to be presented as a JSON object.

 **New Prompt**